bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 > objectID()
 >> 	Returns the internal object ID of the object as a string.
 The object ID is automatically generated and can't be changed.

+> isReadOnly()
+>> Returns true if the object cannot be edited.

+> isExternalReference()
+>> Returns true if the object is part of an external reference

+> isResource()
+>> Returns true if the object is part of the project's resources.

+> getPrefab()
+>> If the object is in a Prefab, this will return the Prefab.
+Otherwise this will return None.

+> getPrefabInstance()
+>> If the object is in a PrefabInstance, this will return the PrefabInstance.
+Otherwise this will return None.

+> getOuterContainingPrefabInstance()
+>> In case of nested prefabs, this will return the outermost prefab instance, or None if the object is not part of a PrefabInstance.

 > keys()
 >> Returns a list of the names of all properties in internal data model order.